sodadata/docs/soda/quick-start-dev.md

 ## Trigger a scan and examine the scan results

 To trigger the GitHub Action job and initiate a Soda scan for data quality, create a new pull request in your repository.
+Be sure to trigger a Soda scan *after* you have completed a dbt run that executed your dbt tests.

 1. For the purposes of this exercise, create a new branch in your GitHub repo, then make a small change to an existing file and commit and push the change to the branch.
 2. Execute a <a href="https://docs.getdbt.com/reference/commands/run" target="_blank">dbt run</a>.